jra89/hackad-english/README.md

 # hackad-english
-English subtitles for the TV series "Hackad"

-# Short guide on how to use the subtitles on SVT Play.
+"Hackad" is a TV series of six episodes from the Swedish public service television SVT.
+The title translates to "Hacked" and shows four hackers hacking different targets in the different episodes.
+Targets include private people, companies, celebrities and a smart home.
+This is a short guide on how to use the subtitles on SVT Play.

 ## 1: Install this plugin